MicrosoftDocs/memdocs/memdocs/analytics/enroll-intune.md

 ### Licensing Prerequisites

 Devices enrolled in Endpoint analytics need a valid license for the use of Microsoft Endpoint Manager.
 For more information, see [Microsoft Intune licensing](../intune/fundamentals/licenses.md) or [Microsoft Configuration Manager licensing](../configmgr/core/understand/learn-more-editions.md).
-Proactive remediations has an additional licensing requirement, for more information see, the [Endpoint analytics licensing requirements overview](overview.md#licensing-prerequisites).
+Remediations has an additional licensing requirement, for more information see, the [Endpoint analytics licensing requirements overview](overview.md#licensing-prerequisites).

 ### Endpoint analytics permissions